8D Creative

-8D Entertainment (Korean: 에잇디크리에이티브) is a privately held multinational entertainment and service group based in Seoul.
-The company was founded on 23 March 2017 by Kim Shin-ae as a food and beverage service company, and later diversified into the entertainment industry.
-It currently manages artists such as OnlyOneOf and former Iz*One member Kang Hye-won.
+8D Entertainment (Korean: 에잇디크리에이티브) is a privately held entertainment and service group based in Seoul.
+It previously managed the group OnlyOneOf.

 History

 The company was formed by Kim Shin-ae on March 23, 2017, as a food and beverage service company, operating the "8D Seoul Cafe" in Dosan Park Gangnam.
 Prior to founding 8D Creative, Kim had experience in founding the bakery goodovening (굿오브닝; later sold to a Japanese company) and the pizza chain Mick Jones's Pizza (믹존스 피자).
 The name "8D" is based on the :D (happy face) emoticon, which symbolizes both her experiences as a businesswoman and divorced single mom, as well as her mission to create a "funky" workplace.

 8D Creative was later sold to ESV (now Kyungnam Pharm Healthcare), with Kim Shin-ae staying as president and CEO.
 The acquisition propelled the company's diversification to other industries including music and entertainment.

 In the first half of 2018, 8D Creative trainee Kang Hye-won was sent to participate in the survival girl group television show Produce 48.
 She finished eighth and debuted as part of Iz*One.

 On June 15, 2018, actor Kam Woo-sung signed the exclusive contract with 8D.
 On October 10, actress Yoo In-young also joined the company.

 On April 30, 2019, 8D Creative established two new subsidiaries, an actor-specialized management WIP and an idol-specialized label RSVP.

 On November 12, 2020, RSVP was renamed as 8D Entertainment and 8D Creative was integrated into the company.
 Kim Shin-ae became the executive director of the company, with Park Jin-hyoung replacing her as president and CEO.